What is Descriptive Programming in UFT?

-If we want to get objects information (Test objects, properties and values), we can use object spy feature.
-This feature is available in Tools Menu, in local repository and in repository manager.
+If we want to get objects information (Test objects, properties, and values), we can use object spy features.
+This feature is available in Tools Menu, in the local repository, and repository manager.

-If we want maintain ‘Objects information’ in centralized location then we can use Constants.
+If we want to maintain ‘Objects information’ in a centralized location then we can use Constants.

-Note: we can declare no of Constants in a line by separating with Camas (,), if we take other line then we have to use Const Statement again.
+Note: we can declare no of Constants in a line by separating with Camas (,), if we take another line then we have to use Const Statement again.

 Creating a Library file